-Teresa Effie Cooke is the current Chairperson of OmniBSIC Bank\.
-She is an HR Practitioner with over 25 years of invaluable experience in leading HR teams and supporting senior executives in people, culture and organizational development.
+Teresa Effie Cooke, the Board Chairperson of OmniBSIC is an HR Practitioner with over 25 years of invaluable experience in leading HR teams and supporting senior executives in people, culture and organizational development.
 Effie's background includes senior leadership roles in HR Consulting, Banking and Retail.
-She currently serves on the Board of REFUSHE, an NGO devoted to the short and long-term support refugee girls need to become emotionally resilient and economically independent.
+She currently serve on the Board of REFUSHE, an NGO devoted to the short and long-term support refugee girls need to become emotionally resilient and economically independent.